Lombiq/UI-Testing-Toolbox/Lombiq.Tests.UI/Docs/Migration.md

 #### `Lombiq.Tests.UI.Extensions.ShortcutsUITestContextExtensions`

-The following extension methods result in the same and no breaking change in the signatures, but they behave a bit differently.
-Using `WebApplicationFactory` opened the possibility to use OC services directly instead of using `Controller Actions` invoked by browser navigation.
+The following extension methods behave largely the same and their signatures didn't change.
+Using `WebApplicationFactory` made it possible to use OC services directly instead of using _controller actions_ invoked via browser navigation.

 This means that calling the extension methods below no longer results in browser navigation.